SowmyaVenky/DatomicExperiments/README.md

 <img src="./DatomicInMem/images/datomic_db_deconstructed.png" />

 * This guide shows how to use docker to run datomic locally.
-This is pretty much a pre-requisite for almost all the other experiments we do.
+This is a free verion of datomic that someone has put together.
+It serves as a simple introduction to starting docker and loading the mbrainz dataset and query it.
+The only issue is that it is dependent on a custom library, and does not work with the Peer libraries published by Datomic in the maven central repo.
 More details on this <a href="./docker-run/README.md">here</a>

 * This guide follows the movies tutorial that is part of the datomic documentation.
 More details are <a href="./DatomicInMem/README.md">here</a>